Have a concern? We’re here to help

 GIO assists in the resolution of conflicts between policyholders and participating insurance companies.
 If a complaint cannot be resolved with the help of the company’s Ombudsman, GIO may assign a customer service officer with the objective of helping both parties work towards an acceptable resolution and include various alternatives including mediation and adjudication.

-Contact GIO if you reside in Alberta or British Columbia and your claim is not related to a loan, line of credit, credit card payment, or disclosure matters.
+Contact GIO if you reside in Alberta or British Columbia.
 GIO handles complaints about claims related matters, policy coverage interpretation, and policy processing.
 GIO does not handle matters relating to the cost of insurance and rates, availability of insurance, dispute settlement procedures as required by law or designated regulatory authorities, or matters that have been or are before the courts.

-Please note, GIO requires that you provide them with a copy of the Final Position Letter provided to you by Gore Mutual’s Ombudsman in order for GIO to respond.
+Please note, GIO requires that you provide them with a copy of the Final Position Letter provided to you by Gore’s Ombudsman in order for GIO to respond.

 Contact GIO